-The association between parity and mortality weakened in this age group and disappeared after adjustment for confounders.
-This may be attributed to menopausal hormonal changes affecting all women similarly, regardless of reproductive history.
-Additionally, widespread mammography screening in Israel likely contributed to improved early detection and survival [28](Altobelli et al., 2017).
+The association between parity and breast cancer mortality rates weakened in women aged 50–64 years and disappeared after adjustment for confounders.
+This may be attributed to menopause-related hormonal changes affecting all women similarly, regardless of reproductive history.
+Additionally, widespread mammography screening in Israel likely contributed to improved early detection and survival in this age group [28].

-Among women aged 65-80, only those with 1-2 children had a higher mortality risk compared to childless women, while no significant difference was found between those with 3+ children and childless women.
-This aligns with research indicating that high parity may provide long-term protection, potentially due to cumulative hormonal exposure and epigenetic changes that influence cancer risk [22](Yiallourou et al., 2024).
+Among women aged 65–80 years, only those with 1–2 children had a higher breast cancer mortality risk compared with women who were childless, while no significant difference was found between those with ≥ 3 children and women who were childless.
+This finding aligns with previous research indicating that high parity may provide long-term protection, potentially due to cumulative hormonal exposure and epigenetic changes that influence cancer risk [22].
 The biological response to multiple pregnancies and the declining immune function in older age may further impact breast cancer outcomes.

 The unexpected finding that childlessness serves as a protective factor may be unique to Israel, where fertility rates and societal emphasis on parenthood are high [29](Debowy et al., 2024).
-Childlessness is often involuntary, unlike in Western countries where contraception or abortion are more commonly used to prevent pregnancy [24, 30](Wilder, 2000; Remennick & Hetsroni, 2001).
-Fertility treatments are also widespread in Israel, and women with 1-2 children may have undergone such treatments, potentially increasing their risk of breast cancer morbidity and mortality [23](Birenbaum-Carmeli, 2004).
+Childlessness is often involuntary, unlike in Western countries where contraception or abortion are more commonly used to prevent pregnancy [24, 30].
+Fertility treatments are also widespread in Israel, and women with 1–2 children may have undergone such treatments, potentially increasing their risk of breast cancer morbidity and mortality [23].

-Another factor influencing mortality risk is obesity, which is more prevalent among women with multiple births.
-Obesity is linked to both increased breast cancer risk and poorer survival outcomes, potentially narrowing the gap between nulliparous and parous women [3, 15, 16](Bastian et al., 2005; Mohanty et al., 2021; Cruz-Reyes & Radisky, 2023).
+Another factor influencing mortality risk is obesity, which is more prevalent among women who have given birth multiple times.
+Obesity is linked to both increased breast cancer risk and poorer survival outcomes, potentially narrowing the gap between nulliparous and parous women [3, 15, 16].

-Despite its strengths, this study has limitations.
-It relies on administrative data, lacking details on morbidity, breastfeeding, age at first birth, fertility treatments, and contraceptive use.
-Pregnancy numbers could not be accurately measured, particularly for immigrants with no data on deceased children.
-Additionally, methodological constraints include varying follow-up periods across age groups (30-49: 1990-2009; 50-64: 1990-2020; 65-80: 2005-2020).
-Despite adjusting for entry year, this limitation should be considered.

-Moreover, Israel's unique childbirth patterns and demographic characteristics may limit the generalizability of these findings to other populations [23, 29](Birenbaum-Carmeli, 2004; Debowy et al., 2024).
+Despite its strengths, our study had some limitations.
+It relied on administrative data, lacking details about morbidity, breastfeeding, age at first birth, fertility treatments, and contraceptive use.
+Furthermore, numbers of pregnancies could not be accurately measured, particularly for immigrants with no data relating to any deceased children.
+Additionally, methodological constraints included varying follow-up periods across age groups (30–49 years, 1990–2009; 50–64 years, 1990–2020; 65–80 years, 2005–2020).
+Although we adjusted for entry year, this limitation should be considered.
+Finally, Israel’s unique childbirth patterns and demographic characteristics may limit the generalizability of these findings to other populations [23, 29].
 Further research in diverse settings is necessary to assess the applicability of these results.

-Conclusion and Implications
+Conclusions

-This study demonstrates that the impact of childbearing on breast cancer mortality evolves across the lifespan, with biological and social factors shaping complex age-specific patterns.
-In younger women (30-49), motherhood increased mortality risk compared to childlessness, an effect that weakened in middle age (50-64) and partially persisted in older women (65-80) only for those with 1-2 children.
+Our study demonstrates that the impact of childbearing on breast cancer mortality risk evolves across the lifespan, with biological and social factors shaping complex age-specific patterns.
+In younger women (30–49 years), motherhood increased their breast cancer mortality risk compared with the risk in women who were childless, an effect that weakened in middle age (50–64 years) and partially persisted in older women (65–80 years) but only for those with 1–2 children.

-Our age-stratified approach challenges traditional views of parity as protective, revealing an age-dependent relationship between parity and breast cancer mortality that conventional analyses might overlook.
-Future research should explore the underlying mechanisms of these associations through prospective cohort studies incorporating detailed reproductive history, parity-cancer subtype relationships, and cross-cultural analyses.
-These insights could inform more nuanced, age-specific risk assessment strategies tailored to reproductive history and life stage.
+Our age-stratified approach challenges traditional views of parity as being protective against breast cancer mortality, revealing an age-dependent relationship between parity and breast cancer mortality that conventional analyses might overlook.
+Future research should investigate the underlying mechanisms of these associations through prospective cohort studies that incorporate detailed reproductive histories, parity–cancer subtype relationships, and cross-cultural analyses.
+These insights could inform more nuanced, age-specific risk assessment strategies for breast cancer, tailored to reproductive history and life stage.

 References